MiniFate/MiniFate/_chapters/04-dice-and-points.md

 Sometimes the aspects describing a scene aren't the ones you want.
 Your character can create new aspects or destroy existing ones with a role.
-To do so, the player states their intention and the DM sets a difficulty from 0 (easy) to 6 (hard) and which skill needs to be rolled.
+To do so, the player states their intention and the GM sets a difficulty from 0 (easy) to 6 (hard) and which skill needs to be rolled.
 The player rolls their dice, sums the result, and adds their skill value (0 if they don't have the skill).
-If this total meets or beats the DMs difficulty, they succeed.
+If this total meets or beats the GMs difficulty, they succeed.
 When creating an aspect, the player gets one free invocation; they get an additional invocation if they succeed with style by beating the target number by 2 or more.